GDNF trial complete and results are on the way

 The groundbreaking clinical trial of GDNF is now complete.

-In depth analysis of the results is now well underway and is expected to be published in the summer.
+In depth analysis of the results is now well underway and is expected to be published in the coming months.

 About the trial